All Episodes

 We greet people with a hug.

-We don't kick their dogs off the bus like they were doing down in New Orleans, if you saw that story.
+We don't kick their dogs off the bus like they were doing down in New Orleans if you saw that story.

-This is in front of uh uh So look, the these people, and I don't mean just the Baptists, but uh anybody with an ounce of common sense and compassion and these faith-based groups are gonna hug the people, are gonna take them in, are gonna make it right.
+So, look, these people, and I don't mean just the Baptists, but anybody, with an ounce of common sense and compassion, and these faith-based groups, are going to hug the people, are going to take them in, are going to make it right.

-Uh these are the people I'm supporting.
+These are the people I'm supporting.

 All right, let's take a call.